norcams/docs-enduser/docs/login.rst

 ----------------

 ..
 NOTE::
-   This step is only needed if you've never logged in before.
-For the normal login procedure, skip this step and go directly to `Subsequent logins`_.
+   This step is only required if you've never previously logged in.
+For normal login procedure, skip this step and go directly to `Subsequent logins`_.

 In order to successfully log in, you first need to provision yourself